Gorgeous Annuals for Full Sun

 Famous for their cascading flowers, petunias add brilliant color to the summer garden.

-Petunias are a popular flower for hanging baskets, window sills, and containers.
+Petunias are a popular choice for hanging baskets, window sills, and containers.
+They can even be grown as a ground cover.

-Nothing says summer quite like an overflowing basket of petunias!
+Nothing says summer quite like an overflowing basket of colorful petunias!

 Heliotrope

-Heliotrope is vibrant purple, fragrant, and grown as an annual in most zones.
+Heliotrope is a vibrant shade of purple and wonderfully fragrant.
+It can be grown as an annual in most zones.

 This unique flower has a delicious vanilla scent that is irresistible to bees and butterflies.